add-am/RcTools/README.md

 The goal of RcTools is to provide a collection of tools (functions) to be utilised by the Northern Three Report Cards’ technical staff.
+These tools have been written to to bridge the gap between:

+1. Online data resources and desktop analysis, and
+2. Finish analysis products and N3 technical reports.

-These tools bridge the gap between R analysis and technical report writing, and primarily focus on end of anaylsis pipelines such as converting values to scores, score to grades, and dataframes into xlsx files that are pre-formatted ready to be inserted into the technical report.
+I.e., the tools focus on tasks such as downloading data, converting values to scores, converting scores to grades, and producing stylised visual products such as plots, maps, and formatted xlsx files.

 ## Installation